 KNOWLEDGE, SKILLS, AND ABILITIES REQUIRED:

-● Excellent organizational, planning, tracking skills and follow-up skills.
+- Excellent organizational, planning, tracking and follow-up skills, plus attention to detail

-● Ability to travel locally and out of state as needed.
+- Ability to travel locally and out of state as required

 Minimum Education Required